How Important is Home-Field Advantage in the NFL?

 Home-Field as a Team-by-Team Focus

-Over the past decade, the teams with the top five home-field win percentages are the New England Patriots (84.7%), the Baltimore Ravens (75.0%), the Green Bay Packers (74.7%), the Pittsburgh Steelers (71.1%), and the New Orleans Saints (69.8%), respectively.
+Over the past decade or so, some of the top home teams were are the New England Patriots (84.7%), the Baltimore Ravens (75.0%), the Green Bay Packers (74.7%), the Pittsburgh Steelers (71.1%), and the New Orleans Saints (69.8%), respectively.

-Each of these teams are what we would call perennial playoff contenders.
+Each of these teams had been what we would call perennial playoff contenders.
 Although some might have off-years, each of these teams has won a Super Bowl in the past ten years, as well as several playoff games.
 What does this mean to us?
 The Saints won the Lombardi Trophy all of eight years ago, right?
 Yes, exactly.
 The Saints are the perfect example of why home-field matters.

 Debunking the Myths of Home-Field Advantage